 t i f f a n y ▫ n i c o l e ▫ f l e t c h e r

-Tiffany Nicole Fletcher is a healing arts practitioner.
-A somatic healer, community herbalist, poet, and vocalist, she uses all of these healing tools—the body’s wisdom, the power and friendship of the plants, writing, and song—to foster wellness, resilience, and transformation.
+Tiffany Nicole Fletcher is a healing arts practitioner, communications specialist, and a lover of God.
+A somatic healing practitioner, community herbalist, poet, and vocalist, she uses all of these healing tools—the body’s wisdom, the healing capacities of plants, writing, and song—to foster wellness, resilience, and transformation.

-Tiffany is a certified Body Deva somatic healing practitioner and a second-degree Reiki practitioner.
-As a rare disease patient, Tiffany is passionate about improving the healthcare disparities and inequities affecting Black women.
-Her healing practice is grounded in her lived experience of chronic illness and the desire to create true spaces of care, both individual and collective.
+Tiffany is passionate about improving the healthcare disparities and inequities affecting Black women.
+Her work is grounded in her desire to nurture true care, both individual and collective.

 Tiffany received her Bachelor of Arts degree from Columbia University and a Master of Public Administration degree from the NYU Wagner School of Public Service.
-She is grateful to have served the nonprofit sector as a communications strategist, amplifying causes close to her heart, including the empowerment of women and girls, education, health and wellness, and the performing arts.
+She is grateful to serve mission-driven people and organizations as a communications strategist and writer, amplifying causes close to her heart, including the empowerment of women and girls, education, health and wellness, and the performing arts.
 Her creative writing has been featured in publications such as Snapdragon: A Journal of Art & Healing and Heart of Flesh Literary Journal.

 Tiffany proudly belongs to a lineage of public servants, lay leaders and ministers, gardeners and farmers, a self-taught beekeeper, spirit-seers, and strong, creative women who love fiercely and pray constantly.
 Her roots are on islands in the Caribbean Sea—a first-generation daughter of West Indian immigrants, Tiffany was raised in New York City.